seananthonycarter/dotnetcore-xp-sxa-demo/README.md

 on implementing a modular solution architecture.

 ## Support
-The template output as provided is supported by Sitecore.
-Once changed or amended, the solution becomes a custom implementation and is subject to limitations as defined in Sitecore's [scope of support](https://kb.sitecore.net/articles/463549#ScopeOfSupport).
+While the orginal template output as provided is supported by Sitecore, as this is a  custom implementation it is is subject to limitations as defined in Sitecore's [scope of support](https://kb.sitecore.net/articles/463549#ScopeOfSupport).

 ## Prerequisites